esefberfu/ptyxis/README.md

 I'd certainly love to see support for systemd-nspawn if that is something you're interested in and are aware of the mechanics to make that work.

+NOTE: Ptyxis currently assumes that containers are not used for security isolation, since most general-purpose container runtimes do not provide sufficient security isolation.
+Do not use ptyxis to start containers if you rely on sandboxing provided by a container runtime.

 ### Toolbox/Podman/Distrobox